jrcalabrese/firstyear/README.md

 ## Bounties

-Brownie points awarded to anyone who finds errors.
+Brownie points are awarded to anyone who finds errors.